linaki-org/pcs-ans/README.md

 ## Installation
 1. Clone this repo
-2. Use pip3 to install : tkinter (python-tk) and pygame
+2. Use pip3 to install : tkinter (python-tk), pygame and bvPlayer
 3. Code your game using [the official Pcs-Ans guide](https://docs.linaki.org/docs/doc/19)
 4. Start the main.py file
 Enjoy !